sergiocarracedo/blog/source/_posts/instagram-rbg.md

 {% img "photoswipe mb-0" /images/instagram/sergiocarracedo-blue.png %}
 &nbsp;

-In the beginning I thought that take pictures based on a single color would be easy but was wrong.
-Take pictures is complicated, maybe red ones are easiest, and blue ones hardest, always with the constraint of not repeating topic.
+In the beginning I thought that taking pictures based on a single color would be easy but I was wrong.
+Taking pictures is complicated, maybe the red are the easiest, and blue ones the hardest, always with the constraint of not repeating topic.

-There are a lot of blue ones if you think in the sea and the skies, but all those pictures would be similar.
+There are a lot of blue ones if you think of the sea and the skies, but all those pictures would be similar.

 I you like this idea (different Instagram account based in color), please follow them: